Kremator1007/TexElper/README.md

 Hello there.

 This repository aims to assist with finding possible duplicates in problems lists.
 The program reads a user-selected folder and compares .tex files in the folder, printing all possible duplicates to a console.
-(Please note that is assumes that all files to compare are located in one folder)
+(Please note that is assumes that all files to compare are located in one folder).

 Please note that starting from the forth release the console input is no used anymore - the program reads input files from "texelperinput.json", located in the same folder as executable, and outputs results to "out.txt".
-The logs are written into "%appdata%/TexElper/logs", they can help to find the reason of a crash (if there was one).
+The logs are written into "%appdata%/TexElper/logs", they can help to find the reason of a crash (if there was one), or they can help to make sure the program read your files and problems within them properly.
+Only the last ten logs are stored.

 Sample "texelperinput.json" (This file will compare the .tex files within the folder "Sample problems"):
 ```